Radoslaw-Drab/public/README.md

 3. Vectornator (Version 4.7.1 22662)
 4. GitHub Desktop (Version 3.0.0)

-  **Note** all data is saved to local storage of a browser so it'll save your task only to certain browser.
+  **Note:** all data is saved to local storage of a browser so it'll save your task only to certain browser.

   [Source Code](https://github.com/Radoslaw-Drab/Projects-Public/tree/main/Calendar%2B)